Pompeo says there is evidence coronavirus came from Wuhan lab

 By Arthur Blok

 Pompeo’s claims, made in an interview with ABC’s This Week, represented an escalation in rhetoric.
-He had previously said the US was looking into the possibility the virus came from a lab in Wuhan, China.
+He had previously said the US was looking into the possibility that the virus came from a lab in Wuhan, China.

 On Sunday, Pompeo said: “There is enormous evidence that that’s where this began,” later adding: “I can tell you that there is a significant amount of evidence that this came from that laboratory in Wuhan.”